Astra Dome: Design

-ACF produced three types of domes for the Union Pacific: coaches, dining cars, and observation cars.
-The ten dining cars were unique: the only dome dining cars (aside from GM's Train of Tomorrow) ever built for a United States railroad.
+ACF produced three types of domes for the Union Pacific.
+The configuration that these dome cars come in are coaches, dining cars, and observation cars.
+The ten dining cars were unique for that the only dome dining cars (aside from GM's Train of Tomorrow) ever built for a United States railroad.
 The cars featured seating on both levels: 18 in the upper level in booths and 18 in the lower level at tables.
 Also located on the lower level was a kitchen, pantry, and private dining room with seating for 10.
-A dumbwaiter connected the two levels.
+A dumbwaiter (elevator) connected the two levels.

 The coaches could seat 24 in the dome area and an additional 36 in the lower level.
 The center section was given over to men's and women's lounges.
 The lounge-observation cars were square-ended instead of the rounded-off design favored by many railroads.
 Like the coaches, the upper-level dome area could seat 24.
 In the lower level, starting at the vestibule end, was a card room (seating for five), cocktail lounge (seats for nine) and bar, stairs up to the dome level, and finally the observation area itself with seating for 19.